✦ Updated July 2026

 Book Your Slots

 Reserve timed entries for the Louvre, Versailles, and Sainte-Chapelle.
-You don't need the pass number — book as soon as you know your dates.
+These reservations are free and separate from the pass — book as soon as you know your dates.

 03